Your thoughts have an important influence on your attitudes and behaviour.

 Correct this thinking pattern by rephrasing - "I feel disturbed that Sian Heng ignored me and I can't read his mind.
 I may want to clarify with him why he did that."

-- Making sweeping judgements about someone based on one or two incidents.
+3. Over-generalising - making sweeping judgements about someone based on one or two incidents.

 For example, "I feel so frustrated that he is always holding back information from me!"